Drumheller Municipal Airport: Current practices

-As of 2021, Airport Manager Patrick Bonneville aims to provide a selection of beneficial aviation practices.
-The Drumheller Municipal Airport includes an automated aviation weather system, fuel sales offered 24/7, an arrival and departure lounge, a canteen, courtesy vehicle, hanger rentals, multiple classrooms, and GPS instrument approaches for landing and adverse weather.
+As of 2021, airport manager Patrick Bonneville aims to provide a selection of beneficial aviation practices.
+Drumheller Municipal Airport includes an automated aviation weather system, fuel sales offered 24/7, an arrival and departure lounge, a canteen, hangar rentals, multiple classrooms, and GPS instrument approaches for landing and adverse weather.
 All of these practices aided in the creation and management of the many services run out of the airport.

-Airport activities encompassing those within the Drumheller Municipal Airport itself, as well as those in the surrounding area, include commercial crop spraying, aerial infrared energy surveying, STARs medevac flights, an area for flights associated with federal and provincial governmental operations, and supporting over 1,000 private-aircraft landings.
-Additionally, the implementation of a crew vehicle provides an option for day visitors to visit the Town of Drumheller.
+Airport activities encompassing those within the Drumheller Municipal Airport itself, as well as those in the surrounding area, include commercial crop spraying, aerial infrared energy surveying, Shock Trauma Air Rescue Service (STARS) medevac flights, an area for flights associated with federal and provincial governmental operations, and supporting over 1,000 private-aircraft landings.

-Today, the Drumheller Municipal Airport acts as an aviation gateway for air tourism throughout the Town of Drumheller – enticing individuals to travel downtown, shop locally, and explore all the common tourist destinations, all the while bringing in a new demographic of visitor to the area.